Suicides and perhaps a murder are causes for activity.

-The San Carlos Hotel had their own French Cafe, know for its French Onion Soup.
-What is now event center, the space off the lobby, was the cocktail lounge, called The Palm Room.
+The Hotel had their own French Cafe, which became known for its French Onion Soup.
+What is now the event center, the space off the lobby, was originally the cocktail lounge called The Palm Room.

-From the time it opened in 1928, until 1960, The San Carlos Hotel enjoyed the patronage of the socially elite, government officials, many “notables,” as well as becoming a “Meca” for Hollywood stars who were performing at the Orpheum Theatre, or while filming nearby and the big band artists of course.
+From the time it opened in 1928, until 1960, The San Carlos Hotel enjoyed the patronage of the social elite, government officials, and many “notables.”
+It became a “Meca” for Hollywood stars who were performing at the Orpheum Theatre, or while filming nearby and attracted the big band artists of course.

-During World War 2, San Carlos Hotel did its part by housing troops, with the hotel bar known as “Base Operations” because a lot of officers liked to frequent here off base as this bar was the favorite watering hole.
+During World War 2, the Hotel did its part by housing troops, with the hotel bar known as “Base Operations” because a lot of officers liked to frequent here off base as it was the favorite watering hole.

-San Carlos Hotel became a member of Historic Hotels of America, a program of the National Trust for Historic Preservation.
-In 2003, The San Carlos Hotel got a major facelift with a a $1,000,000 remodel in 2003.
-This was needed to stay in competition with five-star hotels such as The Phoenician, Arizona Biltmore Hotel the Ritz Carlton, many Hilton Hotels and the Hyatt Regency Phoenix.
+It became a member of Historic Hotels of America, a program of the National Trust for Historic Preservation.
+In 2003, The San Carlos Hotel got a major facelift with a a $1,000,000 remodel in 2003, to help keep it competitive with five-star hotels such as as The Phoenician, Arizona Biltmore Hotel, the Ritz Carlton, many Hilton Hotels, and the Hyatt Regency Phoenix.
 So far, so good!

 HISTORY OF MANIFESTATIONS